jackjliew/ai-openscale/connect-db.md

 ### Free Lite plan database
 {: #cdb-lite}

-**NOTE**: The free Lite plan database has some important limitations:
+**NOTE**: The free database has some important limitations:

-- The free Lite plan database is hosted, and is not directly accessible to you.
+- The free database is hosted, and is not directly accessible to you.
 - {{site.data.keyword.aios_full}} will have full access to your database, and thus will have full access to your data.
-- The free Lite plan database is not GDPR-compliant.
-If your model processes personally-identifiable information (PII), you cannot use the free Lite plan database.
+- The free database is not GDPR-compliant.
+If your model processes personally-identifiable information (PII), you cannot use the free database.
 You must purchase a new database, or use an existing database that conforms to GDPR rules.
 See [Information security](/docs/services/ai-openscale?topic=ai-openscale-is-ov) to learn more.

-To proceed with using the free Lite plan database, simply select that option, then review the summary data and click **Save**.
+To proceed with using the free database, click **Use the free database hosted by {{site.data.keyword.aios_short}}** tile, then review the summary data, and click **Save**.

   ![Select database](images/gs-config-database2.png)

+You can upgrade to another database from the free database, however it is not possible to reconfigure a Compose for Postgres, Database for Postgres, or Db2 instance to the free database.
+After you upgrade it is impossible to return to using the free database.

 ### Existing or new database
 {: #cdb-exn}